culturekings/shopify-json-parser/README.md

-json_decode.liquid - This is the file that does the hardwork jd__function.liquid - This provides core functions for the json_decode snippet and also provides convenience methods. json_decode_output.liquid - This file is optional and just provides another way to access the data
+json_decode.liquid - This is the file that does the hardwork jd__function.liquid - This provides core functions for the json_decode snippet and also provides convenience methods. json_decode_output.liquid - This file is optional and just provides another way to access the data json_lazy_decode.liquid - This file is optional and provides a more efficient decode for single array values.
 ```

 And your done!